VaishaliSontakke/TortoiseAndHareGame/README.md

 Problem to implement a game between tortoise and hare.

 Imagine both animals at a tree and they want to reach a pond, which is 10 steps away from the tree. both animals start at same time. tortoise keep 1 step for 1 sec, while keeps 2 steps for 1sec.
 Now there is a random time [1-3]sec, a carrot will appear in hares path, In this case hare stops for 1 sec and then continue.
 Now design a game.
-Simple right í ½í¸Š
+Simple right

 how to code:
-Use strategy design pattern [learn it its easy] make animal class and inherit tortoise and hare class have variable and count number of steps done or number of steps remaing generate a random number and pass to hare object.
+Use strategy design pattern
+make animal class and inherit tortoise and hare class have variable and count number of steps done or number of steps remaing generate a random number and pass to hare object.